Beyond Legacy Tools: Defining Modern AI Drug Discovery for 2025 and Beyond

 (4) via regular publishing of AIDD case studies in peer reviewed journals

-Below is a table showing historical pipeline growth dynamics for several selected companies, including BenevolentAI, Healx, Insilico Medicine, Iambic Therapeutics, Schrodinger, Relay Therapeutics, Recursion, Valo Health, Verge Genomics, and Exscientia which was acquired by Recursion in 2024:
+Below is a table showing historical pipeline growth dynamics for several notable companies frequently referenced in the AI-driven drug discovery space, including BenevolentAI, Healx, Insilico Medicine, Schrodinger, Relay Therapeutics, Recursion, Valo Health, Verge Genomics, and Exscientia which was acquired by Recursion in 2024:

 DISCLAIMER: Historical data sourced from archived public sources, including Webarchive service (see references 1-25), the data is NOT provided by the companies, and may have evolved.